Book Trim Size and Margins Guide

 Not always.
 After meaningful edits, run Previewer again on a fresh export to catch pagination and spacing shifts.

-Should I tune margins directly in the PDF?
+Should I fix margins directly in the PDF?

 Sources and Claim Checks